KennySoh/Technical-Interview/djangoSecurity.md

 ```

 ## 7. Cross-site scripting [XSS].
 Broswer Password autocomplete
+Broswers version might be vunerable.
+When they use password managers to store password on the broswer local cache.
-XSS could garb the credentials from your browser.
-Broswer might be vunerable.
+Bad Hates , XSS could grabb the credentials from your browser with a js script.

 Modern broswer
 https://stackoverflow.com/questions/39462123/should-i-prevent-password-autocomplete